-- (c) issue to Altius a number of common shares of HTR Corp. (or Pubco, as the case may be) (the "Payment Shares"), such that the number of the Payment Shares shall result in Altius owning 19.9% of the issued and outstanding capital of HTR Corp. (or Pubco, as the case may be) on a fully diluted basis calculated immediately following the time the Equity Financing Threshold (as defined hereinafter) is obtained (the "Payment Date"); the "Equity Financing Threshold" equals the gross proceeds of any equity financings combined with cash held by the Company (or Pubco, as the case may be) plus total Exploration Expenditures up to the initial equity financing up to a maximum of CDN\$3,000,000, will total at least CDN\$4,000,000; and - (d) issue to Altius a number common shares of HTR Corp. (or Pubco, as the case may be) equal to CDN\$200,000 (the "Additional Shares") on the earlier of: (i) the first anniversary of the Payment Date and (ii) the date whereby HTR Corp. (or Pubco, as the case may be) completes a financing transaction subsequent to the Payment Date (the "Secondary Financing"), at a price per Additional Share equal to the price per share pursuant to the Secondary Financing; in the event that HTR Corp. (or Pubco, as the case may be) has not completed the Secondary Financing by the first anniversary of the Payment Date, then the price per Additional Share shall be a Discounted Market Price (as such term is defined in the policies of the CSE and as may be acceptable to the CSE); in the event that the issuance of the Additional Shares would result in Altius holding more than 19.9% of the common shares of HTR Corp. on a non-diluted basis, the number of the Additional Shares issuable to Altius will be decreased by such number of shares so that Altius's holdings will not exceed 19.9% of the issued and outstanding common shares in the capital of HTR Corp. (or Pubco, as the case may be).
+(a) issue to Altius a number common shares of the HTR Corp. equal to \$200,000 (the "Additional Shares") on the earlier of: (i) the first anniversary of the Payment Date and (ii) the date whereby the HTR Corp. completes a financing transaction subsequent to the Payment Date (the "Secondary Financing"), at a price per Additional Share equal to the price per share pursuant to the Secondary Financing; in the event that the HTR Corp. has not completed the Secondary Financing by the first anniversary of the Payment Date, then the price per Additional Share shall be equal to the maximum applicable discount under the policies of the CSE and as may be acceptable to the CSE; in the event that the issuance of the Additional Shares would result in Altius holding more than 19.9% of the common shares of HTR Corp. on a partially diluted basis the number of the Additional Shares issuable to Altius will be decreased by such number of shares so that Altius's holdings will not exceed 19.9% of the issued and outstanding common shares in the capital of HTR Corp.; and